animatlabs/animatlabs.github.io/_posts/2026-03-14-dotnet-docker-traefik.md

 ## Debugging

-Most Traefik problems fall into three buckets.
+I hit all of these at least once.

-**502 Bad Gateway.** Either the container crashed or `loadbalancer.server.port` is wrong.
-I've burned time on this one more than I'd like to admit.
-Check `docker ps` first.
-Is the container actually running?
-Then check the Traefik dashboard at `localhost:8080` and see if the router shows green or red.
-Nine times out of ten, the port label says 5000 but the app listens on 8080.
+The 502 I burned the most time on was a port mismatch.
+My `loadbalancer.server.port` label said 5000 but the container was listening on 8080.
+Dashboard at `localhost:8080` showed the router in red.
+Obvious in hindsight.
+Check `docker ps`, verify the container is alive, then look at the dashboard.

-**404 on everything.** You forgot `traefik.enable=true`.
-Because we set `exposedbydefault=false` (which you should), every service needs that label explicitly.
-Easy to miss, annoying to debug.
+The 404-on-everything problem?
+Missing `traefik.enable=true`.
+We set `exposedbydefault=false` in the compose (you should), which means every service needs that label.
+I missed it on a third service and spent twenty minutes reading Traefik docs before I noticed.

-**Backtick vs quote.** The Host rule needs backticks, not single quotes:
+Then there's the backtick thing:

 ```yaml
 # Broken